Home / Luxembourg Compare Privacy Laws

 The Luxembourgish Deviation: Luxembourg has maintained the default age of 16.

 Compliance Action: Any business offering online services directly to minors in Luxembourg must ensure that users under 16 have verifiable consent from a parent or legal guardian.
-This is higher than in neighboring countries like Belgium or France, making it a common trap for regional marketing campaigns.
+This is higher than in neighboring countries like Belgium or France, making it a common trap for regional marketing campaigns — a requirement closely tied to our broader guidance on age restrictions and parental consent.

 2. Workplace Monitoring: The Shift to Article L. 261-1